ssha-org/ssha_web/content/journal.md

 In the past decade, there has been an explosion of methods to analyze social science data, as well as increase in the raw data available to do so!
 Even what counts as data has been revolutionized.
 We announce a new series, **“Advances in Data and Methods”** in *Social Science History* to keep researchers up to date on these developments.
 We invite research articles and review essays for this new series that propose, develop or explain new or recently articulated sources and/or methodological techniques for use in social science history.
 Methods and data can be qualitative or quantitative.
 In all cases, we envision papers that push open new avenues, in terms of methods and data, to advance research.
 We invite review essays as well as substantive papers that apply these advances in data and methods.
 These papers will be published in the journal as they arrive, but they will also be linked in a virtual issue so that they form a series that can be a continuing resource for scholars.

-All papers will be peer reviewed.
+All papers based on accepted proposals undergo editorial review and, if suitable, peer review.
+All manuscripts must conform to [SSH style guidelines](https://ssha.org/files/SSHStyleGuide.pdf).
 They are all eligible to win the journal prizes: the annual Founder’s Prize, given by Cambridge University Press, and the Biannual Graduate Student Prize. *Social Science History* has a wide readership, as it goes to all members of the Social Science History Association.
 To submit a proposal, please send email to socialsciencehistory@ssha.org with a one-page abstract, a title, your contact information, and a proposed timeline.
 <br />

 ### The Journal